cloudfoundry/app-autoscaler-release/ci/README.md

 These docker images in this repo are built and pushed with GitHub actions, they are hosted on ghcr.io

-## Terraform
+## Terrgrunt
-### Directory “terraform“
-This directory contains the terraform-scripts to manage the resouces of the account app-runtime-interfaces-wg at google-cloud.
+This directory contains the terragrunt managed stacks of resouces in account app-runtime-interfaces-wg GCP project.

-### Directory “terraform-modules”
-This directory contains all Terraform-Modules that are developed by the team autoscaler.

 ## Deploy pipeline